blueantcorp/blueantcorp.github.io/_posts/2019-05-29-the-power-of-delegate-design-pattern.md

 #### Conclusion

 Today we discussed the most powerful and straightforward design pattern in iOS development.
 I enjoy how simple it is and how useful it can be in composing pieces to make codebase decoupled.
-Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
-Thanks for reading and see you next week!